7 Mobile Apps You Should Be Using For Your Back Pain

 Staying active is vital if you are going to manage your chronic low back pain well.

 And one of the easiest and most accessible places to start is to get into the habit of taking daily walks.

 Walking has been found to very helpful for us.

-This benefit occured when people were walking regularly and to a moderate intensity.
+This benefit occured when people were

 So no need to spend hours per day trudging through the park in the cold or giving yourself blisters.